chadmcrowell/killercoda-scenarios/pod-security-policy/step3.md

 ### Goal

-Deploy a pod named `compliant-pod` in the `psa-restricted` namespace that complies with the `restricted` profile so it passed admission control.
+Deploy a pod named `compliant-pod` using the image `cgr.dev/chainguard/nginx:latest` in the `psa-restricted` namespace that complies with the `restricted` profile so it passed admission control.

 Work through the deployment on your own, then expand below for the full solution.